Arrow setup for a compound bow

 What FOC actually does

 Higher FOC means the arrow recovers from launch flex faster (cleaner downrange flight, especially with broadheads) and concentrates more mass forward of impact (deeper penetration on game).
-The cost is trajectory: front-loaded arrows nose down sooner.
+The cost is trajectory: front-loaded arrows nose down sooner, so long-range groups can suffer above ~25% FOC.
+Above ~20%, vanes have less leverage to steer the heavier front, and broadhead steering can degrade.

 How much FOC is enough — the actual debate